 Broadly speaking, all regulations can be sorted into these buckets — and all of these buckets are filling rapidly.
-A major payment trend to watch in 2020 is the steady rise in the number and type of payments regulations, and that trend shows no sign of stopping.
-There are many components that businesses must keep in mind; for example, it is not just card networks that have their own policies, but also payment networks.
+Payments regulations are frequently being added and updated, and there are many components businesses must keep in mind.
+For example, it is not just card networks that have their own policies, but also payment networks.
 Every payment type has its own set of policies and the right payments provider can help you stay abreast.
 Additionally, on the consumer security front, CCPA has sparked discussion of similar regulations in additional states.
-Similarly, with PSD2 implementation underway in the EU, other regions are sure to follow.
+Similarly, with PSD2 implementation in the EU, other regions are sure to follow.

 An Action Plan for Payments Compliance

 Monitor everything (or work with a partner that does).

 This all means that payments compliance is becoming more difficult to achieve.
 Above all, if you’re working toward compliance, you need to closely monitor all regulations that impact payments, particularly as regulations are added or updated.